anderosnbispos/simple-webapp-colored/README.md

 This is a simple web application using [Python Flask](http://flask.pocoo.org/).

-This is based on a original project [simple-webapp-color](https://github.com/mmumshad/simple-webapp-color) from [Mumshad Mannambeth](https://www.udemy.com/user/mumshad-mannambeth/).
+This is a fork of original project [simple-webapp-color](https://github.com/mmumshad/simple-webapp-color) from [Mumshad Mannambeth](https://www.udemy.com/user/mumshad-mannambeth/).

 This is used as final project from [Docker for the Absolute Beginner - Hands On - DevOps](https://www.udemy.com/learn-docker/)